jtkovacs/jtkovacs.github.io/REFS/TOCS/interfaces_TOC.md

 Per Wroblewski (n.d.), web forms are used in a variety of scenarios:

-- Shopping, conduct transactions
+- Shop, conduct transactions
 - Log in, gain access
-- Data input, give feedback
+- Input data, give feedback

 #### Requirements and validation